jrkprogramming/PokemonBattleArena/notesToSelf.md

 bugs:
 - inputting multiple of the same pokemon/pokemon moves breaks the pokemon selection
 - 4/30 issue now is the health is not saving after iterations of moves.
-- need to uppercase all the names and moves
 - pokemon should not be able to learn the same move more than once.
-- calculate health

 implement accuracy?
 damge doesnt save into health